Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ---

-A <mark>hardware description language (HDL)</mark> is a specialized computer language used to describe the structure and behavior of chips.
+A <bmark>hardware description language(HDL)</bmark> is a specialized computer language used to describe the structure and behavior of chips.

 > The designer specifies the chip logic by writing a HDL program, which is then subjected to a rigorous battery of tests.
-The tests are carried out virtually, using computer simulation: A special software tool, called a **hardware simulator**, takes the HDL program as input and creates a software representation of the chip logic.
-Next, the designer can instruct the simulator to test the virtual chip on various sets of inputs.
+> The tests are carried out virtually, using computer simulation: A special software tool, called a **hardware simulator**, takes the HDL program as input and creates a software representation of the chip logic.
+> Next, the designer can instruct the simulator to test the virtual chip on various sets of inputs.
 The simulator computes the chip outputs, which are then compared to the desired outputs.

 The hardware simulator can also simulate and quantify the performance characteristics (energy consumption, computational speed, cost) of a chip.

 ---

-The <mark>specifications of the logic gates</mark> needed to build the chips of our computer system are given below.
+The <bmark>specifications of the logic gates</bmark> needed to build the chips of our computer system are given below.

 ---

-First, the **primitive** <mark>NAND</mark> gate, which is shorthand for **Not-And** because it’s equivalent to `Not(And(a, b))`.
+First, the **primitive** <bmark>NAND</bmark> gate, which is shorthand for **Not-And** because it’s equivalent to `Not(And(a, b))`.

 ![](/docs/assets/nand-images/nand_gate.svg)